a badge showing QUITTR achievements and positive user feedback

 Here's what to build into your day

-QUITTR lets you create a custom daily reset checklist — I track my streak and small wins together.
-It’s not just “No PMO”; it’s building my best self.
+QUITTR lets you create a custom daily reset checklist — track your streak and small wins together.
+It's not just "No PMO"; it's building your best self.

 Step 4: Don't Just Quit — Transmute (Turn Sexual Energy into Fuel)

-I don’t lose energy when I stop jerking — I gain it.
-But if I don’t channel it, it can build up and explode into relapse.
+You don't lose energy when you stop jerking — you gain it.
+But if you don't channel it, it can build up and explode into relapse.

 Here's what to do with the energy

-QUITTR’s “Transmutation Log” helps me reflect daily on where my energy went.
-This habit builds focus, clarity, and internal reward — the opposite of porn’s empty loop.
+QUITTR's "Transmutation Log" helps you reflect daily on where your energy went.
+This habit builds focus, clarity, and internal reward — the opposite of porn's empty loop.

 Step 5: Track Wins, Not Just Streaks

-Most guys fail because they chase numbers — “I’m on Day 7” — but never build identity.
-I’m not a guy trying to stop jerking.
-I’m a guy becoming disciplined, focused, respected, and masculine.
+Most guys fail because they chase numbers — "I'm on Day 7" — but never build identity.
+You're not a guy trying to stop jerking.
+You're a guy becoming disciplined, focused, respected, and masculine.

-Track how many chapters I read or people I helped.
+• Track how many chapters you read or people you helped.

 Whether you're seeking support, education, or practical tools to quit porn forever, QUITTR offers a private, understanding space to work toward your personal goals.
 Try the #1 science-based way to stop porn by joining our 28-day challenge to compete with other people for the longest streak.